-This new Winter 2018 seminar is currently on-going.
-Students are learning skills for community resilience organizing with an emphasis on environmental and climate justice, deepening practices of transformative movement building, cultivating audacious vision, building community across movements, and navigating into action.
+This new Winter 2018 seminar recently concluded.
+Students learned skills for community resilience organizing with an emphasis on environmental and climate justice, deepened practices of transformative movement building, cultivated audacious vision, built community across movements, and navigated into action.
 This seminar is part of the our campus’ nascent Community Resilience Co-lab, an experimental co-curricular education response to the enduring and intersecting crises of environmental, racial, and social injustice.

 What: Advanced Community Resilience Organizing Seminar

 Who: UCI undergraduate and graduate students

 When: Fall Quarter 2019; Wednesdays, 3 – 4:50 pm

 Units: 1.3 unit class P/NP; University Affairs Course Code 86720

 Instructor: Abby Reyes, Director, UCI Community Resilience Projects